awsdocs/amazon-ec2-user-guide-windows/doc_source/ebs-volume-types.md

-# Amazon EBS Volume Types<a name="EBSVolumeTypes"></a>
+# Amazon EBS Volume Types<a name="ebs-volume-types"></a>

 Amazon EBS provides the following volume types, which differ in performance characteristics and price, so that you can tailor your storage performance and cost to the needs of your applications\.
 The volumes types fall into two categories:
 + SSD\-backed volumes optimized for transactional workloads involving frequent read/write operations with small I/O size, where the dominant performance attribute is IOPS
 + HDD\-backed volumes optimized for large streaming workloads where throughput \(measured in MiB/s\) is a better performance measure than IOPS

 There are several factors that can affect the performance of EBS volumes, such as instance configuration, I/O characteristics, and workload demand\.
-For more information about getting the most out of your EBS volumes, see [Amazon EBS Volume Performance on Linux Instances](EBSPerformance.md)\.
+For more information about getting the most out of your EBS volumes, see [Amazon EBS Volume Performance on Windows Instances](EBSPerformance.md)\.

 For more information about pricing, see [Amazon EBS Pricing](http://aws.amazon.com/ebs/pricing/)\.